Docs

 }

 The response from net.createExternalMessage.
-It's an already composed message cell, ready to be sent by net.sendExternal.
+It stores an already composed message cell and the destination address used by net.sendExternal diagnostics.

 Source code